 Keeping the cons of receiving praise in mind will prepare you for any malice which is sent your way upon being praised at work.
-Your name and face will now be publicized at your workplace, and knowing the following risks involved can help you use the newly gained attention in a carefully precise manner.
+Your name and face will now be publicized at your workplace, and knowing the following risks involved can help you use the newly gained attention in a precisely fruitful manner.

 Beware of Envy